 The life of English primatologist and anthropologist Jane Goodall is explored in “Me…Jane: The Dreams & Adventures of Young Jane Goodall” (April 25) at the McAninch Arts Center in Glen Ellyn.
 Presented by the Kennedy Center Theater for Young Audiences on Tour, the family-friendly play is based on a book by Patrick McDonnell with music and lyrics by Andy Mitton.

 “The idea of bringing ‘Me…Jane’ to the stage is very exciting,” Goodall told the Kennedy Center.
 “I love the book and I am sure that the live action will inspire children of all ages to pursue their dreams and to realize if Jane did it, they can do it, too.”

-Recommended for ages 12 and up, Lookingglass Theatre Company unleashes the world premiere of “Mary Shelley’s Frankenstein” (May 8-August 4) in Chicago’s historic Water Tower Water Works building.
+Recommended for ages 12 and up, Lookingglass Theatre Company unleashes the world premiere of “Mary Shelley’s Frankenstein” (May 8-Sep.
+1) in Chicago’s historic Water Tower Water Works building.

 “I’m fascinated by the blur between Mary Shelley’s story of creation, rejection, and destruction and her own life of love, loss, and abandonment.
 How does the human heart survive desolation and misery?” asks director David Catlin, who adapted the classic by Mary Shelley for stage.

 “We’re collaborating with the Actors Gymnasium to bring Frankenstein’s haunting ghosts high into the air above and have five extraordinary actors digging deep to animate this story that continues to unsettle us two hundred years after it was written,” continues Catlin.